Jisna312/fund-manager-experience-performance/README.md

-# Fund Manager Experience and Mutual Fund Performance
+# The Role of Managerial Experience on Mutual Fund Performance

 This repository contains R code from my Master's thesis project at the Indian Statistical Institute, Delhi, titled
 **“The Role of Managerial Experience on Mutual Fund